On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Proof of the theoretical results

 The rest of the proof then proceeds following a standard argument with Cesaro mean and telescopic sums:

 Defining now the weighted Cesaro average as:

 then, the convexity of $\Phi^a$ yields:

 It remains to optimize both terms of the right hand side of Inequality \eqref{eq:borne-S_eta_n} by choosing an appropriate step-size sequence $(\eta_{k+1})_{k\ge0}$.
-There exists two classical choices: \begin{itemize} \item Either $(\eta_{k+1})_{k\ge0}$ is piecewise constant (depending on the final number of performed simulations): , In that case, Inequality \eqref{eq:borne-S_eta_n} reads:
+There exists two classical choices. \begin{itemize} \item Either $(\eta_{k+1})_{k\ge0}$ is piecewise constant (depending on the final number of performed simulations):